davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 		1. The slave IO thread is not running.
 It exited due to a fatal error while reading the contents of the binlog file hfisk-desktop-bin.000009 in an update sent by the Binlog Dump thread of the master.
 A run of [mysqlbinlog](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/programs.html#mysqlbinlog) i.e. `mysqlbinlog hfisk-desktop-bin.000009`, sent "ERROR: Could not read entry at offset 466: Error in log format or read error" to stderr, which indicates corruption of hfisk-desktop-bin.000009.
 Due to the corruption of the binlog, there may be statements committed on the master but not on the slave.
 Corruption of the binlog is likely due to OS or hardware issues on the master, or packet corruption i.e a network issue.
 	1. To resume operation: Re-create the slave server from a master server backup.
 		1. On the master:
-			1. Take backups of your databases and logs.
+			1. Take backups of the databases and logs.
 			1. [Obtain the Replication Master Binary Log Coordinates](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/replication.html#replication-howto-masterstatus).
 				1. Flush all tables and block write statements by executing the FLUSH TABLES WITH READ LOCK statement.